awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide-terraform.md

 EOF
 ```

-### Full Configuration
+### All Configurations

-A full list of inputs for the terraform stack can be found in the `variables.tf` file.
+A full list of inputs for the terraform stack can be found [here](https://github.com/awslabs/kubeflow-manifests/blob/main/deployments/cognito/terraform/variables.tf).

 ### Preview